 The bottom line is that oil is cheaper than metal.
 Rather than risking expensive repairs later on, invest a small amount in an oil change to keep your engine running reliably for years to come.
-For the best protection, consider changing your oil every 6 months of 6,000 km regardless of the kind of driving you do.
-While some new engines advertise oil change intervals of 12,000 km or more, if you follow these intervals you could accelerate wear as the oil degrades and offers inferior protection at higher kilometers.
+For the best protection, consider changing your oil every 6 months or 6,000 km regardless of the kind of driving you to do.
+While some new engines advertise oil change intervals of 12,000 km or more, if you follow these intervals you could accelerate wear as the oil degrades and offers inferior protection at higher kilometres.

 Regular oil changes are the least expensive, easiest, and most effective forms of preventative maintenance that you can do on your vehicle.
 When you change your oil, you should always change your filter as well.
 While some may recommend changing your filter every second oil change, doing so can reduce its effectiveness at filtering out contaminants that could cause wear in your motor.

 If you choose to do your own oil changes, be sure to get the correct filter and oil for your engine.
 If you’re unsure of the right oil or filter for your vehicle, contact Mississauga Kia’s service department online or phone us.